 “A person who has committed a mistake, and doesn’t correct it, is committing another mistake.”

-Retractions showed a steep uptake in 2011, when a number of laboratories that made multiple retractions in 2011 (see Fang & Casadevall, 2011; Brainard & You, 2018).
+Retractions showed a steep uptake in 2011, when a number of laboratories made multiple retractions (see Fang & Casadevall, 2011; Brainard & You, 2018).
 A single publisher was responsible for pulling a great many of the retracted papers in 2011, and this spike in retractions isn’t seen in the life sciences (Oransky, 2011; Brainard & You, 2018).
-What is clear from Figure 31.1 is that the rising trend in retractions (black line) appears to have been unaffected by the 2011 spike in other subject areas.
+What is clear from Figure 34.1 is that the rising trend in retractions (solid black line) appears to have been unaffected by the 2011 spike in other subject areas.
 Claims that retractions are levelling off (Brainard & You, 2018), are not matched by the data.

 If you downloaded the article before it was retracted, then you will not be aware of what has happened unless you are following that particular publication.
 Similarly, if you get your search results from Google Scholar, there is no indication that a paper has been retracted.
 Scopus and Web of Science clearly indicate some articles that have been retracted, but the vast majority go unrecorded even on these databases.
 Perhaps this is why even highly publicised retractions continue to be cited by articles that follow (Piller, 2021).
 Clearly, the community is still responsible for watching what happens to the literature, even once a paper is cited.
 Of course, the publishers could be using items such as DOIs to track retracted papers and query their citations.
 So why don’t they?